cncoulter/cncoulter.github.io/_posts/2016-06-05-Their-Eyes-Were-Watching-God.md

 ---
 layout: post
 title: "Their Eyes Were Watching God by Zora Neale Hurston"
 permalink:
 published: true
 date: 2016-06-05 13:43
-category:
-tag:
+categories:
 - reading
+tags:
+- Zora Neale Hurston
 ---

-***Their Eyes Were Watching God* by Zora Neale Hurston.
-New York: Harper Perennial, 2006.
-Originally published in 1937.**
+<p style="color: gray;">New York: Harper Perennial, 2006.
+Originally published in 1937.</p>

 The sophomores have been reading *Their Eyes Were Watching God* for class, and by “reading,” I really mean “listening.”
 Someone uploaded a fantastic audiobook version of this text to Youtube, and the sophomores have been listening to it and reading along.